-Be at the heart of the physics community by joining one of the Institute’s member-led Groups.
+Be at the heart of the physics community by joining one of the Institute’s member-led groups.

 Joining a group is the means for you as a member to be part of the physics community and to take part in activities in your particular areas of interest.
 Visit the IOP blog to find out why joining a group could benefit your career.

 The Institute has around 50 groups that cover a wide range of subjects including:

-- wider issues that relate to physics and society like the Higher Education Group or Physics Communicators Group
+- Wider issues that relate to physics and society like the Higher Education Group or Physics Communicators Group

-- some groups are organised jointly with other societies with similar interests, for example the Polymer Physics Group is a joint group with the Royal Society of Chemistry
+- Some groups are organised jointly with other societies with similar interests, for example the Polymer Physics Group is a joint group with the Royal Society of Chemistry

 What do groups do?